6d6f7274686f6e/dotfiles/README.md

 By default, you can choose to launch one of these internet scripts by hitting the `Super+Shift+N` keys in i3.

 The `powerplans` subfolder holds scripts that change the computer speeds to maximize either performance or battery life.
 They are specific to Intel computers and you ideally shouldn't have to use them unless your computer has temperature or battery issues.
+They're tied to the `Super+Shift+X` keys in i3.

 I run the `maintenance` scripts roughly one time per month, to free up space on my home partition.
 They'll only be useful if you use [BTRFS](https://btrfs.wiki.kernel.org) on your home partition.
 If you have BTRFS installed I'd assume you know what you are doing and should be able to correctly modify these scripts to suit your needs anyway.
 The `deduplication` script depends on [duperemove](https://github.com/markfasheh/duperemove).

+Scripts in the `i3` folder are launched from i3 shortcuts and will ask for your password when executed.
+I put them in here to make sure that they can't be modified to launch any other script with admin privileges.

 ### Theme
 Themes are automatically generated from your wallpaper with the `~/.config/i3/scripts/theme` script.